Viper Documentation

 Use /copy or tap Copy Trade from the main menu, then Add.

-- Choose the chain: Solana, Base, BSC, or Ethereum.
+- Choose the chain: Solana, Base, BSC, Ethereum, or Hyperliquid.

 - Enter the target wallet address you want to copy.